Vyral/shawn-lepp-recruiting/_drafts/what-does-it-take-to-host-an-effective-open-house.md

 {% include youtube.html %}

-If you want to host an effective open house, you need to follow these key steps.
+<center>If you want to host an effective open house, you need to follow these key steps.</center>

 Many agents ask whether open houses are a worthwhile tactic, and while we at the Shawn Lepp Group do believe them to be effective, it’s important to go about hosting an open house the right way.